So Much to Read

 Misha Glouberman with Sheila Heti

-Glouberman is a gently opinionated performing arts teacher from Toronto who dicated his musings—in fully-formed paragraphs, we're told—to his friend Sheila as she typed.
-He focuses on his passions, namely: teaching classes on how to play charades and his campaign to get the bar next door to stop playing its music more
+Glouberman is a gently opinionated performing arts teacher from Toronto who dictated his musings—in fully-formed paragraphs, we're told—to his friend Sheila as she typed.

 19 May 2005